 Teens have to tell their dogs goodbye before they leave for college

-As we packed our son off to college for his freshman year, my husband, daughter and I watched as he hugged Argus and told him he would see him soon.
-At age 13, the enormous chocolate Lab who joined our household so many years before, had accomplished his mission in seeing his boy off to college.
+As we packed our son off to college for his freshman year, my husband, daughter, and I watched as he hugged Argus and told him he would see him soon.
+At age 13, the enormous chocolate Lab who joined our household so many years before had accomplished his mission of seeing his boy off to college.
 He, too, had taught our son about friendship and love.
 Like Skip, he passed away during our son’s freshman year.

-No doubt our son will own other dogs but may never have a relationship quite like the one he had with Argus.
-When I think of him as a really young boy, in my mind’s eye, he is smiling broadly, running with his giant retriever.
-It is an indelible image.
+No doubt our son will own other dogs but may never have a relationship like his one with Argus.
+When I think of him as a really young boy, I see him smiling broadly, running with his giant retriever.
+It is a memorable image.

 You Might Also Enjoy Reading :